 Countering the American Sumptuary, 1930

-A concise biography of Ralph David Blumenfeld appears in Encyclopdia.com.
+A concise biography of American-born Ralph David Blumenfeld appears in Encyclopdia.com.

-Fairly long-lived, 1864-1948, his active career ended in 1936 when serious illness supervened.
-Much of his adult life was spent in the U.K. where he became a naturalized citizen.
-He was an influential Fleet Street editor, rising to editor-in-chief of the Daily Express, a post he held until 1932.
+Fairly long-lived, 1864-1948, serious illness ended his active career ended in 1936.
+Much of his adult life was spent in the U.K. where he was naturalized.
+He became an influential Fleet Street editor, rising to editor-in-chief of the Daily Express, a post he held until 1932.

 His father was a German-Jewish immigrant in the American Midwest who founded a German-language newspaper.
 R.D.B., as he became known, worked as a compositor for his father.
 He later worked as a telegrapher, and in journalism in Chicago and New York.
 He was already an editor in New York before 30.

 He settled in the U.K. in 1894, initially to pursue a venture selling linotype equipment to British newspapers.* This proved most successful but he could not resist journalism’s embrace.
-In 1900 he left the business to re-join newspapers, this time in his adopted country (he was naturalized in 1907).
+In 1900 he departed business to re-join the press, this time in his adopted country (he was naturalized in 1907).

 The association of R.D.B., as he became known, with Canadian-born Max Aitken (Lord Beaverbrook) and another Canadian, Beverly Baxter, helped introduce an “American” element to British journalism.
 The Daily Express was partly refashioned on American lines via its large type and human interest stories.